Keyboard Shortcuts to Paste Values in Excel

 - Now we will copy this table and past it in E1 cell.

-As you can see it has exact looking like the left table, but using paste special we can get only values nothing else.
+As you can see, it has exactly looked like the left table, but using paste special, we can get only values nothing else.

 - First, copy the table and select the cell E1.